Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: Introduction

 \section{Introduction}

-Transparency is essential for recommender systems as it promotes user trust, fairness, and accuracy~\cite{zhang2014explicit}.
-Research on recommendation transparency is typically classified into two categories: result-level explanations and model-level interpretations~\cite{zhang2020explainable}.
-Result-level approaches focus on explaining relationships between inputs and outputs~\cite{Kaffes2021Conterfactual,ChatRecGao2023}, providing users with recommendation explanations.
-Model-level approaches aim to uncover the decision process of the model itself~\cite{featureinteractiontsang2020,ClusteringDu2023}, enabling developers to understand its activations and apply targeted de-biasing to improve model behavior.
+Transparency is critical in recommendation systems, as it fosters trust, fairness, and accuracy~\cite{zhang2014explicit,du2024tutorial,sinha2002role,ge2024survey}.
+Research on recommendation transparency is typically classified into two categories: result-level explanations~\cite{nilashi2016recommendation} and model-level interpretations~\cite{zhang2020explainable}.
+Result-level explanations aim to provide end users with reasons for recommendations~\cite{Kaffes2021Conterfactual,ChatRecGao2023}, by revealing relationships between input information and output items.
+Model-level interpretations aim to uncover the internal decision‐making rationale of recommendation models~\cite{featureinteractiontsang2020,ClusteringDu2023}, enabling system designers to understand learned representations and further apply targeted tuning to improve model behavior.